Context

 “We just need to find an appropriate vendor, we’ll share our requirements, and let the vendor prescribe their appropriate solution.
 That kind of approach used to work for me in the past.”

-Basically, they were trying to choose, who better to trust.
-The credibility factor was their main factor in decision making process, and that was their mistake.
-Additionally, we’re all subjective to cognitive biases.
+Basically, they were trying to choose whom to trust.
+Credibility was their main criterion in the decision-making process, and that was their mistake.
+Additionally, we’re all subject to cognitive biases.
 In this case, the overconfidence bias led these two brilliant executives into a trap.

 Problem #2 - Unethical sales representatives

-According to the contract, there was a 3 year commitment, where the cost in the first year was set to $118000.
-Even without the increase of the license number (which would certainly happen), that’s at least $354000 over 3 years.
+According to the contract, there was a 3-year commitment, where the cost in the first year was set to $118,000.
+Even without an increase in the number of licenses (which would certainly happen), that’s at least $354,000 over 3 years.

-We discovered the issue during our holistic security assessment for the CLIENT.
-A quick investigation lead us to understanding that the vendor’s sales representatives took advantage of our CLIENT.
+We discovered the issue during our holistic security assessment for the client.
+A quick investigation led us to understand that the vendor’s sales representatives had taken advantage of our client.

-They sold them at least $354000 worth of stuff, when an 4 time smaller investment would have done everything CLIENT really needed.
+They sold them at least $354,000 worth of products, when an investment 4 times smaller would have fulfilled everything the client really needed.

 Solution